iamvery/docs/warmup/view.md

 gem 'pakyow-markdown'
 ```

-Run `bundle install` at the root of the project and start the server.
-Now we're
+Stop the server with `Ctrl-C` and run `bundle install` at the root of the
-ready to write some content.
-Create a file named `_content.md` in the
+project.
+Then start the server.
+Now we're ready to write our content.
+Create a
-`app/views` directory.
-Write some markdown content, such as:
+file named `_content.md` in the `app/views` directory.
+Write some markdown
+content, maybe something like this:

 ```
 # Pakyow &ndash; Realtime Web Framework for Ruby